oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-15-externalpropertyfilereferences-object.md

 ### General{#externalpropertyfilereferences-object--general}

-An `externalPropertyFileReferences` object contains information that enables a SARIF consumer to locate the external property files (see [§3.15.2](#rationale)) that contain the values of all externalized properties associated with `theRun`.
+An `externalPropertyFileReferences` object contains information that enables a SARIF consumer to locate the external property files (see [sec](#rationale)) that contain the values of all externalized properties associated with `theRun`.

 ### Rationale